 Let us take three workers from the construction industry - a cement shop owner, a construction worker and a civil engineer of a construction company.
 Since the status of each one of them is different from another, they are also called differently.
-Workers who own and operate an enterprise to earn their livelihood are known as self-employed.
+Workers who own and operate an enterprise to earn their livelihood are known as selfemployed.
 Thus the cement shop owner is self-employed.
 About 52 per cent workforce in India belongs to this category.
-The construction workers are known as casual wage labourers; they account for about 25 per cent of India's workforce.
-Such labourers are casually engaged in others' farms and, in return, get a remuneration for the work done.
-Workers like the civil engineer working in the construction company account for 23 per cent of India's workforce.
-When a worker is engaged by someone or an enterprise and paid his or her wages on a regular basis, they are known as regular salaried employees (see table 2.3).
+The construction workers are known as casual wage labourers; they account for 30 per cent of India's workforce.

-Look at Chart 7.1 you will notice that selfemployment is a major source of livelihood for both men and women as this category accounts for more than 50 per cent of the workforce.
-Casual wage work is the second major source for both men and women, a little more so for the latter (24-27 per cent).
-When it comes to regular salaried employment, both women and men are found to be so engaged in greater proportion.
-Men form 23 per cent whereas women form 21 per cent.
-The gap between men and women is very less.
+Chart 7.2 : Distribution of Employment by Region Urban Workers 15% 43% 43% 85% 9% 56% 9% Self-employed Casual Wage Labourers employment is a major source of livelihood for both men and women as this category accounts for more than 50 per cent of the workforce in both diagrams.
+Casual wage work is the second major source for both men and women, a little more so for the latter (31 per cent).
+When it comes to regular salaried employment, men are found to be so engaged in greater proportion.
+They form 20 per cent whereas women form only 13 per cent.
+One of the reasons could be skill requirement.
+Since regular salaried jobs require skills and a higher level of literacy, women might not have been engaged to a great extent.